adwaiths05/finetuning-llama3.2-using-LoRA/README.md

 # Finetuning LLaMA3.2 with LoRA

 ## Overview
-An AI powered chatbot fine-tuned with **LoRA** to answer questions about **AI in space technology** and **2025 missions**.
+An AI powered chatbot fine-tuned with **LoRA** to answer questions about **AI in space technology**.
 Combines scalable backend logic with a responsive frontend for an engaging user experience.

 ---